Hell in a Cell (2015)

-The 2015 Hell in a Cell was the seventh annual Hell in a Cell professional wrestling pay-per-view and livestreaming event produced by WWE.
-It took place on October 25, 2015, at Staples Center in Los Angeles, California.
-This was the first WWE pay-per-view, other than SummerSlam, to be held in the city of Los Angeles since No Way Out in February 2007.
+The 2015 Hell in a Cell was a professional wrestling pay-per-view (PPV) and livestreaming event produced by WWE.
+It was the seventh annual Hell in a Cell and took place on October 25, 2015, at Staples Center in Los Angeles, California.
+The event was the first WWE pay-per-view, other than SummerSlam, to be held in the city of Los Angeles since No Way Out in February 2007.
 This was also the last Hell in a Cell event to be held before the reintroduction of the brand extension in July 2016.